21 Benefits of olive oil for health

 2) Virgin olive oil:

-Virgin olive oil is second to extra virgin olive oil because of the presence of oleic acid which makes virgin olive oil a little more acidic than extra virgin olive oil (about 2% acidic).
+Virgin olive oil is second to extra virgin olive oil because of the presence of oleic acid, which makes virgin olive oil a little more acidic than extra virgin olive oil (about 2% acidic).
 It is also unrefined oil.

 Can we use it for cooking?

-It can be used for cooking vegetables, however, it is not recommended for deep frying food.
+It can be used for cooking vegetables; however, it is not recommended for deep-frying food.

-For what purposes we can use it?
+For what purposes can we use it?

 3) Refined olive oil:

-For what purpose then we can use it?
+For what purpose can we use it?

 4) Pure olive oil: